St. Vincent Ferrer Parish Church (Odiongan)

-Saint Vincent Ferrer Parish Church is the Roman Catholic parish church of Odiongan in Romblon in the Philippines.
+The Diocesan Shrine and Parish of Saint Vincent Ferrer, also known as Saint Vincent Ferrer Parish Church, is the Roman Catholic parish church of Odiongan in Romblon in the Philippines.
 It falls under the jurisdiction of the Diocese of Romblon which in turn falls under the Archdiocese of Capiz.
 The church is located in Poblacion, the central town of the said municipality.
 The Church has a separate bell tower.
 It has porte-cochère with the statue of St. Vincent above but attached to the front outer wall of the church and is lit at night.